Bedo-Sayed/Plane-war/README.md

 ### Features
 * Multiple missions.
-* Sound & visual effects.
+* Sound effects.
-* Ai for enemies & friends.
+* Ai for enemies && friends.

 ### How to run
 * Install .Net SDK 6